yizhong187/CVWO/README.md

      - 'content': new content of thread
    - Response: Confirmation of thread update.

-5. Delete existing thread [WORK IN PROGRESS]
+5. Delete existing thread
-   - Description: Delete an existing thread.
+   - Description: Delete an existing thread and all replies under it.
 Original thread creator has to be logged in.
    - Method: 'DELETE'
    - Endpoint: '/subforums/{subforumID}/threads/{threadID}'
    - URL Parameters:
      - 'subforumID': unique identifier of subforum
      - 'threadID': unique identifier of thread
-   - Request Body:
-     - 'title': new title of thread
-     - 'content': new content of thread
    - Response: Confirmation of thread deletion.